parallaxsecond/parsec-book/src/contributing/package_management.md

 - Follow the instructions [here](https://doc.rust-lang.org/cargo/reference/publishing.html) to
    create your account and to set your workspace up.
-- If you'd like to publish a new version of an existing crate using the ownership granted to the Parallaxsecond Admin group, you need to enable crates.io to access that organisation.
+- If you'd like to publish a new version of an existing crate using the ownership granted to the Parallaxsecond Admin group, you need to enable crates.io to access that organization.
 You can do so from the [applications page](https://github.com/settings/applications) in your account settings - in the [crates.io application](https://github.com/settings/connections/applications/9fe8110dfe185fe90b5c) settings